pedrocarmona/advertise-banners/README.md

     * fields: id, click_id, revenue)

 ### Services
+ CSV files contain data of the banners.
+The top banners of a capaign are calculated based on rules.
+Processing that data in every resquest is a long process.
+In order to have small response times, its needed a database component, that will store these information and process it faster.
   * ImportService
     * These class allows system administrator to import to the database data from CSV files.
     * Currently this class is designed to support reading from clicks, conversions and impressions CSV files.
     * location: in app/services/import_service.rb
+    *

 ### Presenters
   * CampaignPresenter
     * In order to keep the controller clean, its possible to take advantage of the presenters design pattern, and pass some logic to the presenter.
-As it was required to show a random order of objects, here that order is done, as well as saving in a session the random sequence generator, to avoid saturation.
+As it was required to show banners in a random order, as well as saving in a session the random sequence generator, to avoid saturation.
 The data structure used was an array, that implements a queue mechanism, using the pop function.
       - You can trigger this line in the method show of the campaigns controller to see the sequence changing:

 ```